HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

    inert as defined: a cell that releases at all carries the drainage it collects from everything upslope, a hundred to a thousand times its own recharge, so a fraction of that recharge never excludes anything.
-Measured on the Nancon at the calibrated conductivity, over 321 releasing cells, not one had a flux below the threshold, and raising the ratio to 100 still kept 28.
+Measured on the Nancon at the calibrated conductivity, over the 380 cells releasing inside the catchment, not one had a flux below the threshold, and raising the ratio to 100 still kept 28.

    Thresholding the total release instead was tried and is worse: at